321 Years Ago

 Leandros’ mouth fell open in surprise.

 The others climbed to their feet in an instant, swarming Roman.
-Oskar, Kjell, and Helge spoke over each other, each trying to complain louder than the others.
+Oskar, Kjell, and Helge spoke over each other, each trying to complain the loudest.

 Kjell, “Why him?”